kennyotesile/kennyotesile/README.md

 ### Contact:
 Email: kennyotesile@gmail.com

-⚡ Fun fact about me: I am smart, a fast learner, and I believe there's nothing in software engineering, tech and the world at large beyond my ability to achieve.
+⚡ Fun fact about me: Smart, and a fast learner, I believe there's nothing in software engineering, tech and the world at large beyond my ability to achieve.